Logan Chalmers: Loan spells

 Chalmers was loaned to Arbroath in January 2020.

 On 21 January 2022, Chalmers joined Scottish Championship side Inverness Caledonian Thistle on loan for the remainder of the 2021–22 season.

 He was then loaned to Ayr United in September 2022.
 After a successful loan spell, Chalmers was recalled on 14 January 2023 amid speculation of a move to England.
 Two days later, he moved on loan to Tranmere Rovers.

 On 19 August 2023, Chalmers returned on a season-long loan to Ayr United.

 Partick Thistle

 Chalmers signed a two-year deal with Scottish Championship side Partick Thistle in June 2024.
 Chalmers scored his first Thistle goal, scoring the winner in a 1–0 away win at Hampden against Queen's Park in the Scottish Championship.

+The winger played a key part in Partick Thistle's league campaigns across his two seasons at the club, including 21 goals and assists in all competitions in the 2025–26 season.
+Chalmers departed Firhill at the conclusion of his contract, despite being offered a new deal to stay with the club.

+St. Johnstone

+Logan Chalmers signed a two-year deal with Scottish Premiership side St. Johnstone in June 2026.

 International career

 Chalmers represented Scotland at under-17 level once, playing against the Czech Republic in August 2016.
 He was then capped by the under-21 team in October 2020.